 - In Notebooks’ Settings > Write and Edit > Document Style select Add Your Own

-- An editing window appears and displays the minimum settings that required for a style.
-Please note the placeholders for font, font size and other parameters that will be filled in automatically from a document’s settings.
+- An editing window appears and displays the minimum required settings for a style.
+This includes the placeholders for font, font size and other parameters that automatically pick up a document’s settings.

 - You are free to add and modify the style sheet to your liking.
-When you are done, tap Save and your new style will become available in the list of installed styles.
+When you are done, tap Save to make your new style available in the list of installed styles.

-Custom styles are saved in a hidden book (NBResources/CSS) at Notebooks’ top level.
-This makes sure that styles you add on one device are synced and become available on all your other devices, too.
+Notebooks saves (and expects) custom styles in a hidden book (NBResources/CSS) at its top level.
+This makes sure that styles you add on one device are available on all other synced devices.

 If you want to open/edit the styles like regular documents on your iPhone or iPad, just search Notebooks for NBResources and the hidden book will appear.